Bowlers' Club of New South Wales

 The Bowlers' Club of New South Wales is a registered club located at 99 York Street, Sydney, Australia.

 History

 The club was established in 1958 and was granted a provisional liquor licence in that year.

 Location

-The club was originally located at the northern end of Clarence Street and relocated to its current premises at 99 York Street, Sydney in 1971.
+The club was originally located at the northern end of Clarence Street and relocated to its current premises at 99 York Street in 1971.

 Awards

 The Bowlers' Club at 99 on York won the 2010 City of Sydney Business Award in the Pubs, Hotels, Nightclubs & Venues category.